roycatherine/techtest-backend/README.md

 ## About the Bid Calculation Tool

 This is a coding challenge mvp and not a real product.
 There is no user authentication.
+The vehicle's update and delete routes exist, but are not used by the frontend.

 * Frontend : https://github.com/roycatherine/techtest-frontend